 The constant moral pressure and unrelenting threat of physical and psychological pain made impossible any effort to regroup.
 The unchecked perversity and arbitrary behaviour of the torturers aggravated the fear and weakened resilience.
 Torturers and members of the unit’s Military Police (alfamites) were chosen specifically for their place of origin, immorality and outlier traits – something that rendered the prisoners’ ethos from an asset to a disadvantage.

-In the face of the fear of complete physical and moral breakdown, signing a declaration of repentance was artfully held out as an escape and redemption, ransomed by the abandonment and deconstruction of the fighter’s as well as part of his human moral existence.
+In the face of the fear of complete physical and moral breakdown, signing a statement of repentance was artfully held out as an escape and redemption, ransomed by the abandonment and deconstruction of the fighter’s as well as part of his human moral existence.

 The chance of a future life was only possible through the declaration of repentance.
 It was the key to a familiar tomorrow, one happily devoid of death and the passage to the unknown.